Nicole De Von

-Nicole Devon is a member of the Mescalero Apache Tribe and was born and raised in Washington State.
+Nicole De Von is Mescalero Apache and was born and raised in the state of Washington.

-Nicole has Double Master’s in Intercultural Communication and Education where her research focused on equity, access, and retention for BISOC (Black Indigenous Students of Color).
-In addition to her work in education, Nicole has spent 20 years as an Equity, Diversity and Inclusion consultant where she utilizes an intercultural framework and is a Qualified Administrator of the IDI (Intercultural Development Inventory)
+Nicole has Double Master’s in Education and Intercultural Communications where her research focused on equity, access, and retention for Native American students.
+In addition to her work in education, Nicole has spent 20 years as a DEI consultant where she utilizes an intercultural framework and is a Qualified Administrator of the IDI (Intercultural Development Inventory)

 Nicole has served on several advisory boards and task force’s; including Spokane County Human Rights Task Force, Spokane Public Schools- Superintendent’s Community Action Team on Disproportionality, and EWU – Office of Diversity and Inclusion.